 📍If you collected your records yourself, be sure to submit them to Social Security.
 Please do it the right way to avoid heartache later.
 How to Submit

-Updated April 2017 by Lily Silver.
+Updated August 2017.
 Please comment below with stories, questions, input or ideas.
-Please let me know if any links on this page stop working. 📍
+Please let us know if any links on this page stop working. 📍